carlosarismendi/chess/README.md

     <ul>
       <li>
         <p>
           <i>idxSrc</i>: when a movement is made, this value is a integer representing an index in the array of 120 squares of Board.
-The index is the piece that is being moved.
+The index refers to the piece that is being moved.
         </p>
       </li>
       <li>
         <p>
-          <i>idxDst</i>: similarly, *idxDst* represents the index of the square where the piece is being positioned.
+          <i>idxDst</i>: similarly, <i>idxDst</i> represents the index of the square where the piece is being positioned.
         </p>
       </li>
       <li>